rust-lang/rfcs/text/0000-rust-analyzer.md

 Similarly, in rustc, we have been moving towards a model where the dependency graph between queries is streamed out to the disk as soon as it is generated, and never stored in memory.
 This is because the dependency information is only needed when you start the *next* compilation.
 But in an IDE, that dependency information is needed as soon as the next keypress, and hence it doesn't make sense to stream it to disk.

 Library-ification can address these concerns by two distinct "host processes" that make use of shared libraries differently.
-In the case of types, for example, we can be generic over whether types ar interned or stored in some other sort of pointer.
-Similarly, the query infrastructure might have two modes or implementations strategies.
+In the case of types, for example, we can be generic over whether types are interned or stored in some other sort of pointer.
+Similarly, the query infrastructure might have two modes or implementation strategies.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation